Intermittent energy restriction

 In this type, you eat every day, but the eating period is limited.
 The most popular form is 16:8 fasting, where you fast for 16 hours a day and can eat during an 8-hour window.
 Depending on when you start eating, there are two types of 16:8 fasting:

 There are more extreme versions, such as 20:4 fasting, where you fast for 20 hours and eat during a 4-hour window.
-However, these extreme methods are difficult for most people to maintain.
+However, these extreme methods are difficult to maintain for most people.

-Why do people practice intermittent energy restrictions and what does research say?
+Why do people practice intermittent energy restriction and what does research say?

 It is often claimed that intermittent energy restriction helps shed pounds, improves metabolism, prevents cardiovascular diseases, reduces inflammation, boosts fitness, and extends life.
 However, many of these claims are either unproven or insufficiently supported by scientific studies.